adobe/elixir-styler/README.md

 Still, we're grateful for the inspiration Sourceror provided and the changes to the Elixir AST APIs that it drove.

-The AST-Zipper implementation in this project was derived mostly from Sourceror's implementation.
+The AST-Zipper implementation in this project was forked from Sourceror's implementation.

+### Credo

+Similarly, this project originated from one-off scripts doing large scale rewrites of an enormous codebase as part of an effort to enable particular Credo rules for that codebase.
+Credo's tests and implementations were referenced for implementing Styles that took the work the rest of the way.
+Thanks to Credo & the Elixir community at large for coalescing around many of these Elixir style credos.